Become a Member of the Emergency Medical Services (EMS) team

 Classes generally take about 4 months to complete and occur on weeknights and some weekends.
 Upon completion of the class, you will take a state or national exam.
 The exam consists of both a written and “hands-on” practical component.

 Once you complete the EMT-B course you will begin a brief “in-station” internship, working under the supervision of a more experienced crew member.
-Once released by the Rescue Chief, you begin serving in roles of increasing responsibility as outlined below:
+After being released by the Rescue Chief, you begin serving in roles of increasing responsibility as outlined below: